 There are many things that I have learned so far as a fellow in the Social Movements lab at Duke's John Hope Franklin Humanities Institute, and a student of International Comparative Studies.
-The most important I have learned (so far) is that of all the activities that activists and other change makers engage in, cultivating the right mindset and social and political consciousness are the most important.
+The most important I have learned (so far) is that of all the activities that activists and other change makers engage in, cultivating an empathetic, socially and politically consciousness mindset and learning how to build connections across movements are the most important.
 That is why TEAW is about sharing the wealth of knowledge that generations of African women from all backgrounds have created, and are currently creating, through their lived experiences and work in different fields.

 I chose to dedicate this platform to African women in particular because our stories have historically been underrepresented, distorted or left out all together.
 African women are contributing, and have always contributed, to shaping our societies, both globally and locally.
 This comes in many different forms, and I believe that every single one is important.
 Whether we are creators; academics; activists; filmmakers; artists or anything else, our experiences need to be paid attention to.
 When we fail to fully recognise African women as the important knowledge-producers and change-makers we are, we fail humanity.